Why you should wait to buy a Fossil smartwatch

 This gives Android buyers another potential option, especially for those that have no interest in other upcoming watches such as the Samsung Galaxy Watch 4 or Galaxy Watch Active 4 set for later this year.
 Aside from switching from Tizen OS to Wear OS, we don't know a great deal about what those watches have to offer.

-However rumors claim that the watches may come with blood glucose monitoring, as well as 240mAh to 350 mAh battery depending on whether you get the 41mm or 45mm models.
-Rumors also claim there will be Bluetooth and LTE models on sale, which would be no real surprise given Samsung's history.
+However, rumors claim that the watches may come with blood glucose monitoring, as well as 240 mAh to 350 mAh battery depending on whether you get the 41mm or 45mm models.
+And Bluetooth and LTE models are also rumored to go sale, which would be no real surprise given Samsung's history.

 We’ll be bringing you more information on the new Fossil Watch and other smartwatches with the upgraded Wear OS as and when we hear it.